tewidis/SAT/markdown/dataflow_analysis.md

 ## Live Variables Analysis

-1. Goal: Determine for each program point which variabels could be live at the point's exit
+1. Goal: Determine for each program point which variables could be live at the point's exit
     * A variable is live if there is a path to a use of the variable that doesn't redefine the variable